Continuous-variable quantum communication

-Gaussian collective attacks on coherent-state CV-QKD were generalized in the asymptotic regime in~\cite{Pirandola2008}, showing the extremality of canonical attacks, which correspond to the thermal-loss channels, and can be explicitly described by the entangling cloner model, as shown in Fig. \ref{fig:TL}(c).
+Gaussian collective attacks on coherent-state CV QKD were generalized in the asymptotic regime by~\cite{Pirandola2008}, showing the extremality of canonical attacks, which correspond to the thermal-loss channels and can be explicitly described by the entangling cloner model, as shown in Fig. \ref{fig:TL}(c).

-Security against collective attacks in the asymptotic regime can be directly extended to security against general (coherent) attacks, using de Finetti representation theorem for infinite-dimensional systems~\cite{Renner2009}.
-On the other hand, in the case of passive eavesdropping (noiseless channels with $\nu=0$), asymptotic collective attacks reduce to the individual ones.
+Security against collective attacks in the asymptotic regime can be extended directly to security against general (coherent) attacks using the de Finetti representation theorem for infinite-dimensional systems~\cite{Renner2009}.
+Alternatively, in the case of passive eavesdropping (noiseless channels with $\nu=0$), asymptotic collective attacks reduce to the individual ones.

-While practical security of QKD protocols can only be shown in the finite-size regime, the asymptotic security proofs remain essential for establishing theoretical security bounds of the protocols and can be used to preliminarily assess the possibility of performing QKD under given conditions.
-Particularly, asymptotic bounds can be used to establish limits on the performance of the protocols, as we discuss later.
+While practical security of QKD protocols can be shown only in the finite-size regime, the asymptotic security proofs remain essential for establishing theoretical security bounds of the protocols and can be used to preliminarily assess the possibility of performing QKD under given conditions.
+Specifically, asymptotic bounds can be used to establish limits on the performance of the protocols, as we later discuss.

-\paragraph{DM CV-QKD protocols} As mentioned in the introductory paragraph to this section, the Gaussian extremality argument applies generally and, therefore -- at the cost of introducing looseness for modulation patterns that do not resemble Gaussian modulation well -- can also be used to analyze the security of DM CV-QKD protocols.
-This was first carried out in~\cite{Leverrier2009}, where the authors analyzed a four-state protocol with coherent states known as quadrature phase shift keying (QPSK).
-Although this work showed that in regimes of low signal-to-noise ratio (SNR), DM protocols can outperform Gaussian-modulated ones due to more efficient error-correction codes, the reported key rates are still pessimistic, as they overestimate the adversary's knowledge about the key.
+\paragraph{DM CV-QKD protocols} As mentioned at the beginning of this section, the Gaussian extremality argument applies generally and, therefore -- at the cost of introducing looseness for modulation patterns that do not closely resemble Gaussian modulation well -- can also be used to analyze the security of DM CV-QKD protocols.
+This examination was first carried out by~\cite{Leverrier2009}, who analyzed a four-state protocol with coherent states known as quadrature phase shift keying (QPSK).
+Although this work showed that in regimes of low signal-to-noise ratio (SNR), DM protocols can outperform Gaussian-modulated ones owing to more efficient error-correction codes.
+The reported key rates are still pessimistic, as they overestimate the adversary's knowledge about the key.